 What About Lower Body Training?

 This workout routine only covers upper body training.
 How you train your legs, butt, abs and lower back will be up to you, but we have training programs for that too!

 It’s available exclusively in our workout app StrengthLog .

 While this program requires a premium subscription, StrengthLog itself is completely free.
 You can download it and use it as a workout tracker and general strength training app – and all basic functionality is free forever.

-It even has a bunch of free programs and workouts.
+It even has a bunch of free programs and workouts (for instance, try this free shoulder workout).
 However, our more advanced programs (such as this one) are for premium users only.